|

 the body's bio-electrical pathways or meridians.

-Some symptoms which might be thought of as due to
+which might be thought of as due to food allergies may actually be food

-more of a given food than the body can metabolically process (often due to
+intolerance, which come from eating more of a given food than the body can

-of milk sugar or lactose, because the person has insufficient lactase
+A fairly common intolerance is that of milk sugar or lactose, because the

-enzyme to digest the lactose.
+person has insufficient lactase enzyme to digest the lactose.

 Sometimes what appears to be an allergy or